rheem-ecosystem/rheem/README.md

 ### (2) WordCount
 ![alt text](images/wordcount.png "WordCount rheem plan")

-In this WordCount example, we first use a FlatMapOperator to split each line to a set of words and then a MapOperator to transform each word into lowercase and output a pair of the form (word, 1).
-Then, we use a ReduceByOperator to group the pairs using the word as the key and add their occurences.
+In this WordCount example, we first use a FlatMap operator to split each line to a set of words and then a Map operator to transform each word into lowercase and output a pair of the form (word, 1).
+Then, we use a ReduceBy operator to group the pairs using the word as the key and add their occurences.
 The operators are then connected via the connectTo() function to form a Rheem plan and the plan is executed.
-Note that the same example could be done without the MapOperator, however, we show here the use of the MapOperator.
+Note that the same example could be done without the Map operator, however, we show here the use of the Map operator.
-Also note that in this example we registered 2 platforms (lines 3-4), which means that for an optimal execution time, the rheem optimizer will choose between the 2 platforms when executing each operator.
+Also note that in this example we registered 2 platforms (lines 3-4), which means that for an optimal execution time, the Rheem optimizer will choose between the 2 platforms when executing each operator.

 ```java